petschni/wordpress-theme-hamilton-child/readme.md

 ## About this project
-I found the lovely wordpres themes that Anders (http://www.andersnoren.se) is creating and liked elements that are spread across different themes.
+I found the lovely wordpress themes that Anders (http://www.andersnoren.se) is creating and liked elements that are spread across different themes.

 I created a child theme of the [hamilton theme](http://www.andersnoren.se/teman/hamilton-wordpress-theme/) and took e.g. the search bar element from the [hitchcock theme](http://www.andersnoren.se/teman/hitchcock-wordpress-theme/).